Hainanese Chicken Breast

 - Extra condiments: Sesame oil, soy sauce, or chili oil for drizzling

-- Fresh garnish: Extra scallion greens and cilantro on top
+- Fresh garnish: Extra green onions and Thai basil on top

 Make It Your Own